jonnonz1/nz-statute-book/acts/public/1999/animal-welfare-act-1999.md

   (b) a specified district or subdivision of a district of a territorial authority, or any specified part of New Zealand.
 (6) The Governor-General may, by Order in Council, made on the advice of the Minister tendered after consultation with the National Animal Welfare Advisory Committee, amend or revoke an Order in Council made under subsection (1).
 (7) The consultation required by section 184(1) is in addition to the consultation required by subsections (1) and (6) of this section.
-(8) An Order in Council made under this section is a legislative instrument and a disallowable instrument for the purposes of the Legislation Act 2012 and must be presented to the House of Representatives under section 41 of that Act.
+(8) An order under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 33 Criteria
 The Minister must, in deciding whether or not to recommend the making of an Order in Council under section 32(1) or section 32(6), have regard to the following matters: